ossrs/srs/README.md

 (b) The CLI architecture is similar to this, instead, cli process
     will collect informations from all stream process, master process only send signals to child processes.
+(c) Maybe multiple thread is ok?
+By winlin.
 </pre>

 ### Bandwidth Test Workflow